 The camp is made up of just nine tents, two of which are linked by a walkway and can be booked together as a family tent, and never feels crowded.
 Tents are arranged on either side of the main area, set discreetly under the cover of tall ebony trees.
-They are on raised wooden platforms and have private decks with far reaching views over the delta, and sunny and covered seating areas.
+They are on raised wooden platforms and have private decks with far reaching views over the delta, with sunny and covered seating areas and a swing chair.
 Inside there are shelves and drawers for storage, comfy beds, a supply of drinking water and snacks.
-Separated from the bedroom by the high headborad and dressing area there's a bathroom with a flush toilet, basin and shower, with an additional outdoor shower.
+Separated from the bedroom and dressing area there's a bathroom with a flush toilet, basin and shower, with an additional outdoor shower.

 Open: Nxabega Okavango Tented Camp is open all year.

 Location: Nxabega is in a private concession west of Chief’s Island in the heart of the Okavango Delta.
-Nxabega airstrip is about a 10 minute drive away.
+The airstrip is about a 10 minute drive away.

-Facilities: The main area is a large thatched building with wood panelled walls, divided into a lounge with armchairs and a supply of games and books, a bar and a wood burning stove, and a dining room.
-The main deck is on 2 levels and is often used for outdoor dining as well as wildlife watching.
+Facilities: The main area is a large thatched building with panelled walls, divided into a lounge with armchairs and sofas and a supply of games and books, a bar and a dining room.
+The main deck is often used for outdoor dining as well as wildlife watching.
 A short distance away there’s a pool and a sunbathring deck.
-The camp has a gift shop.
+The camp has a gift shop and spa.
 Nxabega offers a free laundry service.

 Dining: Meals are usually eaten communally though individual tables can be arranged.

 Children: Children of all ages are welcome, and the WILDchild programme provides entertainment and activities for young ones.
-Some tents can take an extra bed for a child up to 16 years, and the family tent has 2 en-suite bedrooms.
-Regarding wildlife activities, there are age limits for different activities: children below the age of 6 years cannot participate in wildlife activities; those aged 12 years and older are permitted on game drives, and those between 6 and 12 can take part at the discretion of the camp manager; boat trips are available to those over 16, but children aged 12 and over may be able to take part at the discretion of the manager.
+The family tent is two adjacent tnets linked by a covered walkway.
+There are age limits for different activities: children below the age of 6 years cannot participate in wildlife activities; those aged 12 years and older are permitted on game drives, and those between 6 and 12 can take part at the discretion of the camp manager; boat trips are available to those over 16, but children aged 12 and over may be able to take part at the discretion of the manager.
 The minimum age for bush walks and mokoro rides is 16.
 Guests booking the family tent have the use of a private safari vehicle.
 Child minders can look after children who cannot go on activities.